Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Simulations and Results

 \subsubsection{False Positive Rejection}

 Fig. \ref{fig:rejection}(a) records the residuals of the LSTM-AE detector in a single day from the test set.
 Positive samples are highlighted as red circles.
-There are many false positive alarms during the night, which can be caused by irregular usage of electricity in this period.
+There are many false positive alarms during the night, which can be caused by irregular use of electricity.
 Once the LSTM-AE detector raises an alarm, the attack identification and MTD will be triggered.
 As there is no ongoing attack, the residual of the post-MTD measurement follows the $\chi^2$ distribution.
 Consequently, as shown by Fig. \ref{fig:rejection}(b), all the false positive samples have residuals lower than the BDD threshold and no further actions are needed by the system operator.
-On average, the FPR of the LSTM-AE detector is reduced from 12.84\% to 1.84\% after applying DDET-MTD, as shown in Table \ref{tab:normal}.
-Note that the FPR of MTD is controlled by the predetermined BDD FPR $\alpha=2.0\%$.
+On average, the FPR of the LSTM-AE detector is reduced from 12.84\% to 1.84\% on test set after applying DDET-MTD.
+Note that the MTD FPR is well controlled by the predetermined BDD FPR $\alpha=2.0\%$.